joe-kof/udacity/README.md

 # Project 1: Predicting Annual U.S. Business Applications by GDP
-The default branch is the latest released code along with data inputs to predict U.S. business applications. <br/><br/>
+The default branch is the latest released code along with data inputs to predict U.S. business applications.
+You can see more about this from my blogpost: https://medium.com/@joe.kofman/small-businesses-are-huge-933215d59185 <br/><br/>

 ## Table of Contents:
 1. Installations <br/>